Digital advertisers continue to suffer massive losses every year — about 97% of marketing budgets go to waste because only 3% of ad clicks convert.

 Optimizing the Thank You Page

-This phase of the post-click experience starts after visitors click the landing page CTA button, it begins after you get the conversion.
+This phase of the post-click landing page starts after visitors click the post-click landing page CTA button, it begins after you get the conversion.

 What is a thank you page?